 Business analysts, project managers, business change practitioners and anyone in business who needs a sound grasp of financial concepts and techniques.
-Business Finance is also a Business Skills module on the BCS Advanced Diploma in Business Analysis.
+Business Finance is also a Business Skills module on the BCS (ISEB) Advanced Diploma in Business Analysis.

 Having a sound grasp of financial concepts and techniques is essential for business analysts.
 This Business Finance course introduces you to the sources and use of finance in business and explains the key documents and how to interpret them.

 It goes on to tackle business cases and investment appraisal techniques before showing you how to evaluate suppliers’ finances, how to use Financial ratio analysis and concludes with a session on Financing service delivery.

 Presented to you by one of the expert training consultants pictured below, each member of our Business Finance training team bring their substantial practical experience of using business finance tools to the programme.

 To give you more of an idea of what you’ll learn and how the course will help you, here’s a quick guide to those three days.